sunnysidesounds/matilda_cupcake_financials/README.md

 5. Active the new virtual environment `source venv/bin/activate`
 6. Install requirements into virtual environment `venv/bin/pip install -r requirements.txt`
 7. Please visit gmail API https://developers.google.com/gmail/api/quickstart/python to obtain the credientials.json you will need to run this program.
 This program requires a gmail account with API access to allow gettting and sending of messages.
+8. Set environment variables for TO and FROM gmail email addresses:
+    - `export CUPCAKE_TO_EMAIL='someemail@gmail.com`
+    - `export CUPCAKE_FROM_EMAIL='someemail@gmail.com`

 ## Running Program
 1. Run the program by `venv/bin/python main.py -t={type}`